ImagingDataCommons/slim/README.md

 ## Configuration

-The app can be configured via a `public/config/{name}.js` JavaScript configuration file.
+The app can be configured via a `public/config/{name}.js` JavaScript configuration file (see for example the default `public/config/local.js`).
 Please refer to the [AppConfig.d.ts](src/AppConfig.d.ts) file for configuration options.

 The configuration can be changed at build-time using the `REACT_APP_CONFIG` environment variable.